• Skip to primary navigation

 • ½ cup Parmesan cheese grated

-• ½ tsp salt or to taste, add after cooking
+• ½ teaspoon salt or to taste, add after cooking

-• 2 tbsp fresh basil chopped, for garnish
+• 2 tablespoon fresh basil chopped, for garnish

 Instructions